Kingmsh1/PJPT-Learning/Active Directory/Post-Domain-Compromise.md

-Method:
+Method (with Mimikatz):

-1. We will use Mimikatz.
-Drop into Mimikatz like this from attacker machine:
+1. Drop into Mimikatz like this from attacker machine:

 ```shellscript
 root@kali:~# crackmapexec smb <target_ip> -u <username> -p <password> -M mimikatz